SirAndrewDillon/chess-game/README.md

 ## Goals for Next Release

-v2.0 will have the following: (1) improved chess engine and (2) option to battle friends via the Internet.
+v2.0 will have the following: (1) improved chess engine and (2) option to play friends via the Internet.